prebid/prebid.github.io/dev-docs/modules/userId.md

 }
 ```

-The adapters can be implemented to use the lipibid as the identifier and segments to which that identifier is associated with.
+The adapters can be implemented to use the lipbid as the identifier and segments to which that identifier is associated with.
 To enable identity resolution for a specific publisher, LiveIntent builds a model on the backend with data collected via an additional call issued on each page load.

 #### LiveIntent ID Registration

-Please register with us if you’re not a LiveIntent customer already: [https://www.liveintent.com/prebid-registration/](https://www.liveintent.com/prebid-registration/)
+Please register with us if you’re not already a LiveIntent customer: [https://www.liveintent.com/prebid-registration/](https://www.liveintent.com/prebid-registration/)

-When adding LiveIntent’s ID to your Prebid.js package, you disclose or make available Personal Information to LiveIntent.
-This information made available to LiveIntent is used to (i) connect with and reference data that already exists in LiveIntent’s graph (the “LiveIntent Graph”), and (ii) authenticate and validate data in aggregate to improve the performance of the services LiveIntent provides.
-By activating LiveIntent’s module, you hereby confirm that with regard to all individuals to whom Personal Information relates, you have, at or before the point of collecting Personal Information or making Personal Information available to LiveIntent, provided any legally required notices, obtained any legally required consents, and provided individuals with an opportunity to opt-out of the sharing of Personal Information, if such an opt-out is required under applicable laws, such that LiveIntent can provide service to you as described here and in LiveIntent’s privacy policies for the services which can be found at [https://www.liveintent.com/services-privacy-policy/](https://www.liveintent.com/services-privacy-policy/)
+LiveIntent’s privacy policies for the services rendered can be found at [https://www.liveintent.com/services-privacy-policy/](https://www.liveintent.com/services-privacy-policy/)

 #### How does LiveIntent ID work

-The LiveIntent ID sub-module resolves the identity of audiences by connecting impression opportunities to a stable identifier (nonID).
+The LiveIntent ID sub-module resolves the identity of audiences by connecting impression opportunities to a stable identifier - the nonID.
 In order to provide resolution one or more first-party cookies are used to create a stable identifier.

 How does LiveIntent ID sub-module decide, which first-party cookies to use:
 1. By default LiveIntent ID sub-module generates its own first-party identifier on the publisher’s domain.
 Publishers have the option to disable the cookie generation when configuring the LiveIntent ID sub-module.
 2. A publisher can also define in the configuration which additional first-party cookies should be used.
 These can be used in a combination with the LiveIntent first-party cookie.

-The LiveIntent ID sub-module sends the defined identifiers to the identity graph, which processes them and creates a stable identifier (nonID).
-The detailed description of the parameters being sent is described here: [Collector parameters](https://github.com/liveintent-berlin/live-connect/blob/HEAD/COLLECTOR_PARAMS.md)
+The LiveIntent ID sub-module sends the defined identifiers to the identity graph, which processes them and creates a nonID.
+The parameters being sent are described [here](https://github.com/liveintent-berlin/live-connect/blob/HEAD/COLLECTOR_PARAMS.md)

-For the identity resolution the LiveIntent ID sub-module makes a request to the LiveIntent’s identity resolution API, which returns a stable identifier and the audience segment(s) a user belongs to.
-The identifier and the segment are then exposed by the Prebid User ID Module to Prebid adapters to be sent out in a bid request.
-An SSP can then make the impression opportunity available to any buyers targeting the segment via a deal.
+For the identity resolution the LiveIntent ID sub-module makes a request to LiveIntent’s identity resolution API, which returns a nonID and the audience segment(s) a user belongs to.
+The nonID and the segment ID are then exposed by the Prebid User ID Module to Prebid adapters to be sent out in a bid request.
+An SSP can then make the impression opportunity available to any buyers targeting the segment.

 The first-party cookie generation and identity resolution functionality is provided by the LiveConnect JS library, included within the LiveIntent ID sub-module.
-LiveIntent has created a shared library that is open source, available at [https://www.npmjs.com/package/live-connect-js](https://www.npmjs.com/package/live-connect-js)
+LiveIntent has created a shared library that is open source, available at [https://www.npmjs.com/package/live-connect-js](https://www.npmjs.com/package/live-connect-js).

 The LiveIntent ID sub-module follows the standard Prebid.js initialization based on the GDPR consumer opt-out choices.
 With regard to CCPA, the LiveConnect JS receives a us_privacy string from the Prebid US Privacy Consent Management Module and respects opt-outs.